White River water at St. Charles Arkansas

 The release source that drives much of the trout plan.
 Confirm generation before choosing a method.

-Cotter and public-ramp corridor
+Cotter and public-ramp area

 A common base for drifts, public access, and guide trips, with water level controlling the plan.